 The Neilsons and others who invested in ironworks and associated industries in the area made a great deal of money, and it is arguable that many of their workers were also financially far better off than they would have been in farming or other industries.

 The effect on the local environment was less positive.
 In the 1840s one commentator wrote: "There is no worse place out of hell than that neighbourhood.
 At night, the groups of blast furnaces on all sides might be imagined to be blazing volcanoes at most of which smelting is continued on Sundays and weekdays, day and night, without intermission.
 From the town comes a continual row of heavy machinery: this and the pounding of many steam hammers seemed to make even the very ground vibrate under one's feet.
 Fire, smoke and soot with the roar and rattle of machinery are its leading characteristics; the flames of its furnaces cast on the midnight sky a glow as if of some vast conflagration.
 Dense clouds of black smoke roll over it incessantly and impart to all the buildings a peculiarly dingy aspect.
 A coat of black dust overlies everything."

 The Summerlee Iron Works closed during the industrial unrest of 1926.
 The site was cleared in the 1930s, and subsequently saw use by the Hydrocon Crane Company, whose fabrication shed forms the basis of today's main exhibition hall.
-Summerlee was opened as an industrial heritage park in 1987, and since then has gone from strength to strength, though perhaps only since reopening in 2008 has it really lived up to the dream of truly encapsulating a way of life that has now almost entirely vanished from Scotland.
+Summerlee was opened as an industrial heritage park in 1987, and since then has gone from strength to strength.
+Today it lives up to the dream of truly encapsulating a way of life that has now almost entirely vanished from Scotland.